-Master of Education in Applied Linguistics (60 pts; Language Use Track)
+Master of Education in Applied Linguistics and TESOL (60 pts; Language Use Area of Specialization)

 The degree requires 60 graduate points beyond the bachelor's degree, with a minimum of 30 points taken under the auspices of Teachers College.
 The Ed.M. may serve as continued professional development or as groundwork for future doctoral studies in Applied Linguistics or TESOL.
 For the focus on language use, students will complete the following requirements: